 - Roper boots have a shorter heel and are designed for long walks.

-- Western work boots combine the ruggedness of work boots with the iconic Western style.
+- Western work boots for men combine the ruggedness of work boots with the iconic Western style.
 They feature sturdy construction, reinforced toe caps, and slip-resistant soles, making them ideal for tough outdoor jobs while preserving the cowboy-ish classic design.

 - Buckaroo boots, also known as "tall Tops," boast an even taller shaft than traditional cowboy boots, providing extra leg coverage.
 These boots are popular for rodeo events and make a bold fashion statement with their distinctive elongated design.